bpiselli/ansible-scaleway-mount/README.md

 # ANSIBLE mount full

-Ansible script to mount additional volume no your server
+Ansible script to mount additional volume on your server

 This role can be used as a dependency of other roles to easily mount additional volume.
 It has initially been built for [Scaleway cloud services](https://www.scaleway.com) but can be used for any mouting purpose.